[PREPRODUCTION] Free Ground Shipping on all orders over $100

 united-states-map-highlighting-southern-most-states-in-red-labeled-zone-2

-Wendlandt’s choice for clear water is the Green Pumpkin or White, while he opts for White or Black if the water is stained.
-In muddy water, Wendlandt prefers the White.
+Wendlandt’s choice for clear water is Green Pumpkin or White, while he opts for White or Black if the water is stained.
+In muddy water, Wendlandt prefers White.

 Strike King’s Skip’N Buzz is specifically built to help anglers target out-of-reach fish in places where few baits will go.
 The Super Toad trailer is perfect for fishing around shallow cover for the optimal buzzbait pairing.
 For a slimmer profile, try a Rage Swimmer on the Skip’N Buzz.

-He opts for the Natural Shad in clear water, and switches to a TN Shad 2.0 if the water is stained.
+He opts for Natural Shad in clear water, and switches to TN Shad 2.0 if the water is stained.
+In muddy water, he throws Chartreuse Perch.

 The curved bill of the 3XD causes faster and deeper dives, making it a top choice in Wendlandt’s line up.

-If the water is clear, he will throw a Green Pumpkin, while more stained and muddy water calls for White.
+If the water is clear, he will throw Green Pumpkin, while more stained and muddy water calls for White.
+He pairs the Thunder Cricket with a Green Pumpkin Blade Minnow trailer.

 Thunder Cricket is an ideal choice when fish are chasing baitfish around vegetation.
 The Blade Minnow trailer allows efficient movement through grass, while some favor a Rage Swimmer or Rage Menace.

 He opts for Green Pumpkin Craw in clear water.
-If the water is stained, he will throw the Blue Craw, while he will switch to a Watermelon Craw if the water is muddy.
+If the water is stained, he will throw Blue Craw, while he will switch to Watermelon Craw if the water is muddy.
+He also adds the Green Pumpkin Rage Craw trailer.

 Designed to be the ultimate jig for skipping under docks, Strike King Tour Grade Skipping Jig is built with a super strong and sharp Gamakatsu hook for strong hooksets and resistance to bending when fished in hard cover.